permutationlock/libaven/README.md

 When built as a separate translation unit using the build system (see below), the headers will only include the following C standard headers:
 `stddef.h`, `stdbool.h`, `stdint.h`, and `stdassert.h`.
-If compiling for C11 then `stdalign.h` and `stdnoreturn.h` are also included.
+If compiling for C11 then `stdalign.h` is also included.
 If using the standalone `aven/time.h` portable timing header, then the libc `time.h` is included for `timespec` support.